gentlecat/counter/README.md

 makes counting easier.
 You can have multiple counters with their own names and values.
 Values can be changed using volume buttons.

 This was my first Android application.
-The goal was to make something useful and easy to build.
+The goal was to make something easy to build.
 It's not very complex.
 I hope you'll find this project useful.

 ⚠️ Keep in mind that I'm no longer actively maintaining this app.
 Any contributions are still welcome